 Methods to Check iPhone Unlock Status

 There are three ways through which you can find out whether your device is a factory unlocked or is locked.
 This is handy when trying to buy and sell iPhone, or borrowing an iPhone from a friend for traveling.

 There are some things you need to note before looking at the ways to determine whether your iPhone is locked or not.
 If your device was purchased from a network carrier, it’s likely to be locked, unless it was unlocked by the carrier.
 There are CDMA carriers that can unlock the device even when it’s in contract.

 You may also be able to request the unlock if when the contract has ended.
 If your device was directly purchased from an Apple store, all you need to do is insert a SIM of your choice because it’s likely to be unlocked already.
 Here are the ways you can check the unlock status of your iPhone.

-Method 1: Through SIM Cards
+Method 1: Check iPhone Unlock Status Through SIM Cards

 The simplest solution for checking the unlock status is to take out the current SIM and insert SIM from another network carrier.
 After waiting for a while, you can see if the phone receives carrier service.
-For example, when you’re in U.S., you can insert an Verzion SIM into an AT&T iPhone to check if its unlocked or not.
+For example, when you’re in U.S., you can insert an Verizon SIM into an AT&T iPhone to check if it's unlocked or not.
 If it gets service, it means your phone is unlocked.
 You can easily borrow a SIM from friend for the purpose or ask the carrier store to check it for you.

-Method 2: Through Web Service
+Method 2: Web Service to Check iPhone Unlock Status